Van Rijn Rembrandt Biography | Oil Paintings

 His first years of marriage with Saskia van Uylenburch were the happiest of Rembrandt's life and he abandoned his small-format early paintings for monumental compositions, similar to those of Rubens and the Italian Renaissance masters.
 In 1642, his career reached a peak with The Night Watch.
 As the 1640s progressed, Rembrandt's art entered a more reflective phase.
 He painted fewer fashionable portraits, preferring instead to depict the inner life.
 This can be seen in his magnificent religious paintings, in his intimate, unidealized portrayals of his two wives, Saskia and Hendrickje, and in a penetrating series of self-portraits, perhaps the finest ever produced by an artist.

 In 1642 Rembrandt's career peaked with The Night Watch.

-The Amsterdam volunteer militia consisted of wealthy and upper middle class men and somewhat undisciplined and un-soldierly.
-The members of the civic guard shared the artist's fees, which they payed according to their rank and prominence within the oil painting.
+The Amsterdam volunteer militia consisted of wealthy and upper-middle-class men and somewhat undisciplined and un-soldierly.
+The members of the civic guard shared the artist's fees, which they paid according to their rank and prominence within the oil painting.
 One person not paying, is the short man near the center visible behind the standard bearer.
 Only his eyes and beret are recognizable, but these details are enough to identify the character without a doubt.
 Rembrandt painted himself among the figures in his greatest work.

 Thanks to the fact that the contract and other documents from the period still exist, it has been possible to identify many of the figures in the painting.
 Nonetheless, some characters and details remain mysterious, such as the strange, radiant little girl running away with a chicken tied to her belt, which might be an allusion to the captain's surname.